alainglez/caldo-blog/content/post/fourth-post.md

 43. Are the Resources Burnt Out?
 44. Are there Opportunities for Career Growth?
 45. Are the Resources Happy?
-46. Is there a Collaborative Working Environment?
+46. Are the Computers Adequate for the Job?
 47. Is the Office Layout and Furniture Conducive to Productivity or Interruptions?
-48. Are the Computers Adequate for the Job?
+48. Is there a Collaborative Working Environment?
+49. Is there a Culture that Supports Innovation and Learning from Failure?
+50. Is their a True Partnership between Business, Development, Security and Operations teams?

-While far from exhaustive, I hope this gives you an idea of some of the questions that need to be answered YES every single day for an Operation to work smoothly.
+While far from exhaustive, I hope this gives you an idea of some of the questions that need to be answered YES every single day for a Digital Operation to run smoothly.